 A call center SaaS solution is a scalable platform that manages inbound and outbound calls.
 This covers everything from call routing, escalation, analytics, and measurement.

-What separates a SaaS call center from an Inbound call center solution is its advanced call management features, analytics, and a built-in CRM.
+What separates a SaaS call center from an Inbound call center solution is its advanced call management features, analytics, and built-in CRM.
 Call center software helps to distribute inbound calls among available agents.
 Likewise, when agents make outbound calls to leads, the software facilitates end-to-end call capabilities.

 All the logic is managed from the cloud.
 Gone are cassette tape recorders (remember those?) to record live calls.
 Agents can log on and take calls anywhere with nothing more than a laptop or a cell phone.
 All the infrastructure is in the cloud, not on-site.

 Tracking customer interactions help you gain deep insight into your customers.
-Managers can view analytics and drill down into detailed reports of their agents as well as how their call center is performing.
+Managers can view analytics and drill down into detailed reports of their agents and how their call center is performing.

 The bottom line is that a call center SaaS solution helps you build and grow a call center team.

 14 Reasons Why You Need a SaaS Call Center

 Ready to level up your knowledge of SaaS call center solutions?
 Here are the 14 powerful reasons why any business should move its call center platform to the cloud.

 - Easy Setup